zmlka/undisciplinary/kubernets_diagramtic_primer.md

 keeps track of the current state of the cluster, compares it to the desired state, and makes changes as necessary.
 That's _Orchestration_.

-**TODO:** is the below relevant for a HA setup?
-Surely the ELB just switches to a Master in a different AZ while the replica of the failed EC2 is coming online.

-As the Master is in it's own Auto Scaling Group, if it will go down AWS will boot up a replica EC2 of it, the Elastic Load Balancer will take note of it, switch over to a Master in a different Availability Zone and life goes on.
-However, mounted to the Master is Elastic Block Storage containing all the state and configuration information of the cluster.
-If that goes down, you better have a backup.
+As the Master is in it's own Auto Scaling Group, if it will fail AWS will boot up a replica EC2 of it, the Elastic Load Balancer will take note of it, and a few minutes later life will go on.
+Mounted on the Master is Elastic Block Storage with a clustered key-value store (etcd) that Master nodes use as the central store of information about about the state and configuration of the cluster.
+If this cluster goes down, you better have a backup.
+Without an accurate etcd you can plan to rebuild your cluster from scratch.

 The Worker nodes on the other hand, mainly do what they are told.
 They host applications (in containers), mount storage needed by those applications, route